eggsbenjamin/algorithms_fourth_edition/README.md

 ## Algorithms Fourth Edition

-My attempts at exercises in the text-book.
+My attempts at exercises in the textbook.

 ### Testing